mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 ### Providing new Config Object Types
 {{write-config}}

+The complete example code can be found in [examples/working-with-config/05-write-config-type.go](05-write-config-type.go).

 So far, we just showed how to use config types to configure objects.
 But the configuration management is highly extensible, and it is quite